GraninNikita/DVA-C02/README.md

       stack when the prerequisite resource or application is ready.
     - `cfn-get-metadata` – Use to retrieve metadata for a resource or path to a specific key.
     - `cfn-hup` – Use to check for updates to metadata and execute custom hooks when changes are detected.
+- drift detection - allows to detect the changes on resources comparing to the initial configuration of the stack

+# SAM

+* Types:
+    * API — Creates a collection of Amazon API Gateway resources
+    * Application — Embeds a serverless application from the AWS Serverless Application Repository or from an Amazon S3 bucket as a nested application.
+    * Connector — Configures permissions between two resources.
+    * Function — Creates an AWS Lambda function, an AWS Identity and Access Management (IAM) execution role, and event source mappings that trigger the function.
+    * GraphQLApi - create and configure an AWS AppSync GraphQL API for your serverless application.
+    * HttpApi - Creates an Amazon API Gateway HTTP API, which enables you to create RESTful APIs with lower latency and lower costs than REST API
+    * LayerVersion — Creates a Lambda LayerVersion that contains library or runtime code needed by a Lambda Function
+    * SimpleTable — Creates a DynamoDB table with a single attribute primary key.
+It is useful when data only needs to be accessed via a primary key.
+    * StateMachine - Creates an AWS Step Functions state machine, which you can use to orchestrate AWS Lambda functions and other AWS resources to form complex and robust workflows.
+* Local testing strategy: SAM CLI.
+Supports local invocation and testing
+    * `sam package` - creates a deployment package and uploads it to S3
+    * `sam deploy` - deploys template into CF stack
+* Using DeploymentPreference to enable gradual Lambda deployments.
+    *   ```
+      Alarms: List
+      Enabled: Boolean
+      Hooks: Hooks
+      PassthroughCondition: Boolean
+      Role: String
+      TriggerConfigurations: List
+      Type: String
+      ```
+    * Alarms — A list of CloudWatch alarms that you want to be triggered by any errors raised by the deployment.
+    * Hooks — Validation Lambda functions that are run before and after traffic shifting

 # CDK